Spin structure of diatomic van der Waals molecules of alkali atoms: Introduction

 In this work, we investigate the vdW molecules of two identical bosonic alkali atoms for $^7$Li, $^{23}$Na, $^{39}$K, $^{41}$K, $^{85}$Rb, $^{87}$Rb and $^{133}$Cs and characterize the spin structure of these molecules states.
-We find that, at zero magnetic field, the molecular spin structure is determined by the competition between electronic spin exchange and hyperfine interactions.
-Such competition varies across different species and can be qualitatively described by a single parameter, defined by the singlet and triplet scattering lengths, the atomic hyperfine splitting constant, and the molecular binding energy.
+For these molecules, their spin structure emerges from a combination of various spin-dependent interactions, including electronic spin exchange and hyperfine interactions.
+We find that, at zero magnetic field, the molecular spin structure is determined by the ratio of the energies characterizing the electronic spin exchange and hyperfine interactions.
+This ratio varies across different species and can be qualitatively described by a single parameter, determined by the singlet and triplet scattering lengths, the atomic hyperfine splitting constant, and the molecular binding energy.
 We construct reduced potential models for such diatomic vdW systems that are shallower but largely preserve the major properties of the actual interactions.
 We aim to design for each species a potential model that is generally good for representing the binding energy and spin structure of weakly bound vdW molecules.
 We show that the reduced potentials also describe well the low-energy scattering property of two atoms.
 In fact, we find that the latter criterion can be used as a practical way to construct the reduced potential so that the former criterion is automatically satisfied.
+We note that our reduced potential model simultaneously captures the multichannel low-energy spectrum and scattering properties by incorporating the realistic atomic spin structure.
 The rest of this paper is organized as follows: in Section II we introduce our theoretical framework, characterize the range of binding energies where the molecular states can be considered as vdW molecules and detail our procedure to construct reduced model potentials.
 In Section III we compare the results of reduced and realistic potentials.
 We characterize the spin mixing of vdW molecules in Section IV and summarize our main findings and conclusion in Section V.